AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## How do I clone an ECS instance?

-You can clone the environment and data of an existing ECS instance in your account to create identical ECS instances.
+You can clone the environment and data of an existing ECS instance within your account to create identical ECS instances.
 Use one of the following methods:

 -   Method 1: Manually clone an ECS instance within the same region by using the ECS console.
     1. Log on to the [ECS console](https://ecs.console.aliyun.com).